matwoess/java-profiler/README.md

 Most benchmarks show only a relatively small slowdown to less than 200% run time.
 The h2 program does not show any significant impact as most of its work in performed in its derby database library, which is not instrumented.
-The sunflow benchmark (CPU ray-tracing) is the opposite extreme, showing a significant 10-fold run time impact when using synchronized counters.
+The sunflow benchmark (multi-threaded CPU ray-tracing) is the opposite extreme, showing a significant 10-fold run time impact when using synchronized counters.

 For further analysis and details, see the thesis paper.